big-tuwien/big-tuwien.github.io/content/publication/tuw-257511/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=257511&lang=2
+publication: 'Poster: 24th IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER), Klagenfurt, Österreich; 20.02.2017 - 24.02.2017; in:
+  "Proceedings of the 24th IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER)", Proceedings of the 24th IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER), (2017)'
 publication_types:
 - '1'
 publishDate: '2017-02-20'
-specifics: 'Poster: 24th IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER), Klagenfurt, Österreich; 20.02.2017 - 24.02.2017; in:
-  "Proceedings of the 24th IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER)", Proceedings of the 24th IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER), (2017).'
 title: Modernizing Domain-Specific Languages with XMLText and IntellEdit
 url_pdf: ''
 ---